By Staff Writer

 The Minister also informed Mr Darwazeh that Zambia’s geographical position gives advantage to Hikma Pharmaceuticals to produce within Zambia and use trade agreements under the Common Market for Eastern and Southern Africa (COMESA) and Southern African Development Community (SADC) to export to member countries.

 In response, Mr Darwazeh indicated that Hikma Pharmaceuticals will undertake a business Mission to Zambia and study the Zambian pharmaceutical market.

 Hikma Pharmaceuticals produces a broad range of pharmaceutical products across the United States, Europe, the Middle East and North Africa (MENA) with manufacturing plants in 11 countries and a total revenue of $ 2 billion.

 Mr Malanji is in the Hashemite Kingdom of Jordan to attend the high-level Aqaba Process follow-up meeting on East Africa in the coastal city of Aqaba.

-The Minister who is representing His Excellency, Mr Edgar Lungu, President of the Republic of Zambia, is among Heads of State and Government invited His Majesty King Abdullah II ibn Al Hussein to attend the meeting scheduled for today and tomorrow.
+The Minister who is representing His Excellency, Mr Edgar Lungu, President of the Republic of Zambia, is among Heads of State and Government invited by His Majesty King Abdullah II ibn Al Hussein to attend the meeting scheduled for today and tomorrow.

-Mr Malanji is accompanied Ministry of Foreign Affairs Permanent Secretary in-charge of International Relations and Cooperation, Ambassador Chalwe Lombe.
+Mr Malanji is accompanied by Ministry of Foreign Affairs Permanent Secretary in-charge of International Relations and Cooperation, Ambassador Chalwe Lombe.

-This is according to a media release First Secretary for Press at the Embassy in Turkey Jerry Munthali.
+This is according to a media release by First Secretary for Press at the Embassy in Turkey Jerry Munthali.

 Zambian Embassy in Turkey which covers Jordan and Amman.